Skip to content

 • Travel disruption: Provides compensation for unexpected delays, disruptions, or the premature ending of your trip.

-What’s not covered by travel insurance for 90 days?
+What’s not covered by 90-day travel insurance?

 • Undeclared pre-existing conditions: 90-day travel insurance won't cover the cost of treatment abroad for any pre-existing medical conditions unless you told the insurer about them in advance.